 • Expiration date: This is the date on which your ability to exercise your options expires.

-How Do Employee Stock Options Work?
+How Do Employee Stock Option Plans Work?

 When you’re given employee stock options, that means you have the option, or right, to buy stock in the company at the established grant price.
 You don’t have to exercise options, but you can if it makes sense to you.